-

 United States data:

-• National Address Database version 20 from October 2025.
+- National Address Database version 22 from March 2026.

 Canada data:

-• Source: Statistics Canada, National Address Register, July 2025.
+- Source: Statistics Canada, National Address Register, December 2025.
 Reproduced and distributed on an “as is” basis with the permission of Statistics Canada.

 source column